abakedapplepie/RealDeviceMap-tools/README.md

 * Nest polygon importer
   * Query Overpass for nests from the latest PoGo OSM sync
   * Currently only queries "parks" and "recreation areas"
+* Nest reporting feature - after generating a nest, click on it, then click generate report.
+If spawn data is present in the DB you should see counts of all spawns since the time set as "Last Nest Migration" in settings
 * Coordinate polygon importer
   * Import a pre-generated polygon coordinate set
   * GeoJSON polygon importing coming soon